PointFive raises $60M to curb AI infrastructure costs

 What happened

-PointFive raised $60 million in a Series B financing led by Accel, with participation from Index Ventures, Salesforce Ventures, Entrée/Entre Capital, Perpetual Growth, Vesey Ventures and Sheva Ventures, according to reporting by WSJ Pro, Axios and SiliconANGLE.
-WSJ Pro reports the deal values the company at $500 million.
-SiliconANGLE and VentureBurn report the financing brings PointFive's total capital raised to $96 million.
+PointFive raised $60 million in a Series B financing led by Accel, according to The Wall Street Journal, which reports the round values the company at $500 million post-money.
+Coverage from Calcalist, SiliconANGLE, Globes and VentureBurn lists participation from Index Ventures, Salesforce Ventures, Entree Capital, Perpetual Growth, Vesey Ventures and Sheva Ventures, and reports the financing brings PointFive's total capital raised to $96 million.

 What to watch